 The Rise of Edge Computing

 But despite all that influence, we’re starting to see the rise of a new computing model called edge computing.
 The basic idea behind edge computing is to take some of the power of cloud computing and bring it closer to our devices that are located near the end, or edge, of the network.
 It’s not that cloud computing is going away—far from it.
-In fact, it’s essentially because the type of capabilities that cloud computing has enabled have become so powerful and so important, that there has been a pressing need to spread the centralized intelligence resources of the cloud out to more places.
+In fact, it’s essentially because the type of capabilities that cloud computing has enabled have become so powerful and so important, that there has been a pressing need to spread centralized intelligence resources out to more places.

 In addition, there’s been tremendous growth in the number and type of smart connected devices, which go well beyond traditional PCs and smartphones, that are connecting to the internet.
 These new IoT (Internet of Things) devices range from connected consumer appliances to smart industrial machines and even to connected cars.
-The expanded usage of these devices is placing even more demands on the current cloud infrastructure.
+The expanded usage of these devices is placing even more demands on the current infrastructure.

 As a result, there’s been a recognition that a new type of computing architecture is necessary to supplement the traditional cloud: hence, edge computing.
 The fundamental idea behind edge computing is to distribute computing and storage resources across millions, or even billions, of different devices and locations to provide the web of computing support necessary to meet our growing need for digital applications and services.

 Edge computing devices can range from drones that are used to inspect difficult-to-reach places, such as large power lines or wind turbines, to autonomous cars to devices in your home, such as smart security cameras.
 In each of these cases, the devices include powerful compute engines and the requisite storage to support the applications and data being run on (and through) them.
 In the case of an intelligent surveillance camera, for example, video is stored directly on the device and new types of chips are being used to analyze that video footage to look for objects—without having to send the entire video stream up to the cloud.